cmcverry/prompt-gatherer/README.md

 By default the microservice uses 'social, philosophical or economic' as the default subject used by the AI to generate questions.
 You can override the default subject by including a string argument when executing the program in the terminal.
-For example, executing { Python ./prompt_gatherer.py 'sports or movies' } would generate prompt questions related to sports or movies.
+For example, executing 'Python ./prompt_gatherer.py sports or movies' would generate prompt questions related to sports or movies.

 For different output, changes can be made to the prompt/request sent to the OpenAI API by manually editing prompt_gatherer.py.
 Documentation on the OpenAI API can be found here: https://beta.openai.com/docs/api-reference/completions